Where is Mount Aloysius College?

 Do you provide opportunities for service?

 Our students do service learning and projects here and around the world!
 Mount Aloysius College students have various service opportunities, both through the campus and the community.
 In the past, our students have helped in the Hurricane Katrina aftermath and have traveled to Jamaica on mission trips.
+Mount Aloysius is a nationally ranked college for service.

 Do you have a housing requirement?